kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ![](assets/event-types.svg)

+**Known challenges**

+* K8S and Istio Service overload.
+For example, having 1000 event types creating 1000 services will put the load on the service discovery.
+  >**Note**: This has been discussed with Knative community and they are aware of this issue.

-## Choosing an implementation for event type
+## Choosing a PubSub for an event type

-For each event type, there needs to be a pre-configuration to decide which implementation should be used.
-For events which are not critical, one can decide `local PubSub` based on NATS Streaming, while for critical events, one can decide to use battle-tested services such as `Google PubSub`.

-This can be achieved either:

-* during event registration,
-* as separate action from the user in the Event catalog.
+With Knative, it will be possible to enable multiple PubSub services in a single Kyma instance, for example local (NATS Streaming) and Google Cloud PubSub.
+There should be a provision for the operator to decide which PubSub to use for a particular event type.
+The decision can be based on various factors such as costs or the desired Quality of Service.

+To enable ease of use and better UX, it should be possible to have:

+* A default PubSub.   `Lowest Priority`
+* A PubSub per application
+* A PubSub specified for an event type during registration. `Highest Priority`

+**Requirements:**

+* API to expose available PubSub in Kyma.

+**Open questions**

+* How to handle the updates?
+Changing from one PubSub to another for an event type.
+* How to handle the cleanup?
+When an application is deprovisioned, all channels should also be deleted.

-## When to create a channel
+## When to create a channel (PubSub resources)

 * Create or get a channel when a subscription is created.
   * Only create the channel when someone actually wants to consume events.
   * This can be extended in a way that we discard the events at an early stage when there is no consumer configured.
-  * The **missing piece of puzzle** is:
-	* How/when to enable the user to specify which PubSub to use?
+  * There is **one exception**
-	* How to handle the use case when the event needs to trigger a compute in the cloud such as GCP via publishing events.
-In this case, there will not be any Kyma subscription. *Perhaps an operator action to manually create a channel could be applied*
+	* When the event needs to trigger a compute in the cloud, such as GCP via publishing events.

-**Known Challenges**

-* K8S and Istio Service overload.
-For example, having 1000 event types creating 1000 services will put the load on the service discovery.
-  >**Note**: This has been discussed with Knative community and they are aware of this issue.
+	* In such a case, while registering an event type, it can be specified if the backing resources should be created or not.
+	* This way the customer is explicitly making a conscious choice to create PubSub resources while registering events.

 # Publishing and consumption